austintgriffith/web2-to-web3-curriculum/day4/README.md

 What's is minting?
 What actually happens when sending over tokens? => Just state changes in the contract.

+We could talk about how any of us could deploy any NFT exactly like another one and how on-chain provenance is how the market selects NFTs.

+We could tinker around with nifty.ink ?
+I think it's still setup so we can do token gating with collabland

+We should talk about Loot and composability.

 Mint a loogie or sanford stout NFT.
   - Check the TX
   - Show it on opensea